glacier-modding/glaciermodding.org/docs/modding/suitmodding/newoutfit.md

 ### Final Tips

 You can use the [Outfit Helper](https://www.nexusmods.com/hitman3/mods/893) mod in conjunction with the [ZHMModSDK](https://github.com/OrfeasZ/ZHMModSDK)'s Editor to tweak material values directly in-engine to see their effects.
 This will help you determine the best material values for your outfit, including lerp values!

+## Finished Project Repository

+If you want to download the finished project files to keep as a reference you are welcome to do so.
+You can find the finished mod on [GitHub](https://github.com/JojjeE/street-smart-tutorial-outfit).